Rep. Huffman Announces Winner of 2017 Congressional Art Competition

 Medium: Oil Pastel

 Ukiah High School in Ukiah, CA

-“Congratulations to Haley Bjursten and each of the outstanding artists that participated in this year’s Congressional Art Competition,” Huffman said.
+“Congratulations to Max Gambin and each of the outstanding artists that participated in this year’s Congressional Art Competition,” Huffman said.
 “Each year, I continue to be amazed by the artistic talent of our youth, and this year definitely did not disappoint.
 I am glad to once again see a broad range of creative pieces from up and down California’s North Coast, and I encourage students to start thinking about their submissions for next year’s Congressional Art Competition!”

 Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent in the nation and in each congressional district.
 Since the competition began in 1982, more than 650,000 high school students have participated nationwide.